Today, we discuss dealing with emotional, physical, and mental pain by reflecting on and practicing four essential virtues.

 I’m a firm believer that gratitude can help one overcome many obstacles.
 Our lives are full of countless benefits that did not exist ten, thirty, a hundred, or thousands of years ago.

-On the other hand, by reflecting on the blessings that we have, we can distract ourselves from our discomfort.
-Through reflection, we can increase our optimism as well as decrease our stress, headaches, anxiety, and depression.
+On the other hand, by reflecting on our blessings, we can distract ourselves from our discomfort.
+Through reflection, we can increase our optimism and decrease our stress, headaches, anxiety, and depression.

 For example, if I am dealing with the strain of exercising, I may want to quit.
 However, while working out, I can focus on how grateful I am to have the free time and physical ability to exercise.
 Because I’m distracted by what I am thankful for, I am flushed with positive emotions and humility, which distracts me from the discomfort of physical improvement.